Visitor's Guide To London's Waterloo

 On this page you will find an overview to what to expect on a trip to Waterloo.
-You will find a guide on how to get there and a map of the area.
+You will find a guide on how to get there.
 Plus, there are links to more detailed pages on the cinemas, bars and places to eat in the area.
 The links we provide will bring you through to a listings page providing locations, contact details, descriptions, ticketing information and booking advice for the relevant establishments.

 Waterloo is a large area, made up of distinct areas that have its own character and appeal.
 Here I will describe the different areas of Waterloo: